Russia set to end 18-year wait to join WTO

 "Russia and Georgia, as members of the WTO, would have to pass this data to an integrated database," Medvedkov said.

-(Additional reporting by Gleb Bryanksi in Moscow, Margarita Antidze in Tbilisi and Alexei Anishchuk in Cannes; Writing by Timothy Heritage, Amie Ferris-Rotman and Guy Faulconbridge; Editing by Sophie Hares)
+(Additional reporting by Gleb Bryanksi and Margarita Antidze; Writing by Timothy Heritage, Amie Ferris-Rotman and Guy Faulconbridge)

 TAMPA, Fla.
 President Donald Trump on Monday accused the news media of ignoring attacks by Islamist militants in Europe.